How to Germinate Microgreens Part 4: The Hybrid Blackout Method

 How the Hybrid Blackout Method Makes Pea Shoots Taller Quicker

-Pea shoots, like sunflower shoots, need a robust root system to support the tall leafy shoots, and let's face it, the taller a pea shoot is, the more there is to eat.
+Like sunflower shoots, pea shoots need a robust root system to support the tall leafy shoots, and let’s face it, the taller a pea shoot is, the more there is to eat.

 As discussed in the section about germinating sunflowers, the first phase of the hybrid blackout method forces microgreens to grow a robust root system and sturdy lower stems.